At Lake Bled, Slovenia, 2011

-My novella A Blue Coast Mystery, Almost Solved will be out in October 2020 with Addison and Highsmith, an imprint of Histria Books.
-It's set in London in the 1970s and on the French Riviera in the 1960s, among an expatriate community that often remains unseen, and is partly a story about peple from places that no longer exist.
+My novella A Blue Coast Mystery, Almost Solved. came out in October 2020 with Addison and Highsmith, an imprint of Histria Books.
+It's set in London in the 1970s and on the French Riviera in the 1960s, among an expatriate community that often remains unseen, and is partly a story about people from places that no longer exist.
 You can see more about it here.
 It is available now from Amazon, using this link.
 You can also get it directly from Histria Books at this link.

 I post links to my published short stories here too, or sometimes the stories themselves.
-I'll also post some of my writing here, some of it published, some of it unpublishable, maybe, and some of it just works-in-progress, and will welcome comments, criticism, creative derision and crisps.
+I'll also post some of my unpublished writing, some of it unpublishable maybe, and some of it just works-in-progress, or stasis, and will welcome comments, criticism, creative derision and crisps.

 Be in touch - it's good to talk, apparently.
 Find me on Facebook, which is a either a complete waste of time or just a partial one.
 I can also be tweeted @nikone3na though I've not been partaking in Twitter very much recently.
 That's the same as my often neglected Instagram handle.